-24. Select the Tools menu and the Generate Bitstream submenu in XPS to start building the hardware system.
-This may take about 10 minutes as the system is compiled, placed and routed for the FPGA.
+21. Select the Hardware menu and the Generate Bitstream submenu in XPS to start building the hardware system (hint: there's also a button for this on the toolbar).
+This will take at least five minutes as the system is synthesized, mapped, placed, and routed for the FPGA.
 During the build process, a lot of information will be displayed in the bottom window pane of XPS.

-XPS generates the system HDL file and wrappers for the cores used in your design and then invokes the Xilinx ISE tools to synthesize, map, place, and route the design.
-When this step is complete, a system.bit file is created in the implementation subdirectory of the XPS project.
+XPS generates the system HDL file and wrappers for the cores used in your design and then invokes the Xilinx ISE tools to synthesize (xst.exe), map (map.exe), place, and route (par.exe) the design.
+When this step is complete, a system.bit file is created (via bitgen.exe) in the implementation subdirectory of the XPS project.